sakritz/dungeons-and-beans/content/Items/Whitestone.md

 wielder: Tia
 ---

-- Whitestone is a material that has special properties and is used to make [[Whitestone#Residuum]]
+- Whitestone is a material that has special properties and is used to make [[Items/Whitestone#Residuum]]
-- Also: A city in [[Tal’Dorei]] known for the stone with the same name
+- Also: A city in [[Places/Tal’Dorei]] known for the stone with the same name

 ### Residuum